-If the optical properties of the material are unknown, a simultaneous measurement of spectral transmittance, reflectance, and angled reflectance can be used to determine the optical constants and to measure the film’s thickness in the same process.
+If the optical properties of the material are unknown, a simultaneous measurement of spectral transmittance and reflectance can be used to determine the optical constants and to measure the film’s thickness in the same process.
 In this case, the measurable thickness range is about half of ST measurements.
-The instrument of choice for this is Filmetrics’ F10-RTA, which is priced about the same as our Profilm3D optical profiler.
+The instrument of choice for this is Filmetrics’ F10-RT, which is priced about the same as our Profilm3D optical profiler.

 |Thickness Range||50nm-10mm||see table below||contact us|

 |Metal||Maximum Measurable Thickness by Transmittance||Approx. %T Peak Position|

 This particular sample was a thin film of aluminum on a glass substrate.
 In order to solve for thickness as well as optical constants, measurements were taken on our F10-RT system, which combines reflectance and transmittance at normal incidence.
 Through the use of our “No Model” model, we measured the thickness and optical constants of this metal film, all with a single mouse-click.